Skip to main content

 Mental Health and Substance Misuse

 A clear relationship exists between mental health issues and substance misuse.
 Each can lead to the other.
-In fact, one in four people with a serious mental illness also has a substance use disorder, according to the National Institute on Drug Abuse.
-Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that people with mental health issues are also at greater risk of using nonprescription opioids.
+In fact, 1 in 4 people with a serious mental illness also has a substance use disorder, according to the National Institute on Drug Abuse (NIDA).
+Data from the Substance Abuse and Mental Health Services Administration of the U.S. Department of Health and Human Services shows that people with mental health issues are also at greater risk of using nonprescription opioids.

 Mental Health and School